SaurabhSingh-dev247/Ticket-generator-app/README.md

 ### Built with

--Built with **React**
+ - Built with **React** <br/>
--Vanilla CSS(for styling)
+ - Vanilla CSS(for styling)

 ### What I learned
--By creating this application i learned react fundamentals like components, props, hooks and state managment, handling side effects and how to work with local files.
+- By creating this application i learned react fundamentals like components, props, hooks and state managment, handling side effects and how to work with local files.